The history of “The Fifth Discipline: The Art and Practice of Learning Organizations”

 In trying to understand, what it takes for an organization (or for that matter a country) to grow and sustain its growth over time, the research began to uncover five acts of disciplines that helped an organization to reach that stage.

-This gave birth to the book “The Fifth Discipline: The Art and Practice of Learning Organizaitons” written by Dr Peter Senge.
+This gave rise to the writing of the book “The Fifth Discipline: The Art and Practice of Learning Organizaitons” and its eventual publication in 1990 by the author, Dr Peter Senge.

 What sets a Learning Organization apart from others?